JohnFawkes/AURA/docs/config.md

 - **Default**: `optimized`
 - **Options**: `optimized`, `original`
-- **Description**: The quality of images to download from Mediux.
+- **Description**: The quality of images to download from MediUX.
-- **Details**: This option specifies the quality of images to download from Mediux.
+- **Details**: This option specifies the quality of images to download from MediUX.
   - `optimized`: Downloads images that are optimized for space savings and performance.
   - `original`: Downloads the original images without any optimization.